OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/solution/v1/README.md

 ## Debug

 Start debugging the project by hitting the `F5` key in Visual Studio Code.
 Alternatively use the `Run and Debug Activity Panel` in Visual Studio Code and click the `Start Debugging` green arrow button.
-A new teams app will be created for local debug.

 ## Rollback